-- Further assessment of each individual play space must be undertaken to identify what can be improved - The play space audit table (Appendix 2) may be used to identify things each site is providing the community and what it is lacking or require improvement - Renewal of existing play spaces is an opportunity to increase diversity of play equipment, accessibility and provision for different age groups.
+- Further assessment of each individual play space must be undertaken to identify what can be improved - The play space audit table (Appendix 2) can be used to identify the play elements each site provides, as well as any deficiencies or areas needing improvement. - Renewal of existing play spaces is an opportunity to increase diversity of play equipment, accessibility and provision for different age groups.

-Maintain/Renew - No changes currently required
+Maintain/Renew - No changes currently required, Council to:

-- Council to continue to maintain play space to current standard - Renew play provision as required upon condition report failure, with consideration of design guidelines
+- Continue to maintain play space to current standard - Renew play provision as required upon condition report failure, with consideration of design guidelines

-Decommission - Play spaces recommended for decommission are:
+Decommission - Play spaces recommended for decommission are;